IvySB/speed_meter_project/README.md

 ## Implementation Details

-- Multithreading is used for communication protocols to protect shared resources.
+- Used multithreading for communication protocols to protect shared resources.
 - Error handling includes printing error messages on the server terminal and displaying error icons and messages on the client.
 - Temperature and battery level color-coding is implemented.
 - Communication of changes in server-side data to the client is supported.